PaulskPt/SQUiXL_MQTT_subscriber/README.md

 by Paulus Schulinck (Github handle: @PaulskPt)

+If you do not know what is the MQTT communication protocol see: [MQTT](https://en.wikipedia.org/wiki/MQTT).

 For a successful MQTT communication you need:
 - a MQTT Publisher device.
 In my case: an Adafruit Feather ESP32-S3 TFT board;
 - a MQTT Broker device.
 This can be an online broker or a Broker device in your Local Area Network (LAN).
 I prefered the latter.
 In my case: a Raspberry Pi Compute Module 5.